88V/ListyList/README.md

 *******************
 HOW TO RUN THE APP:

+download code folder.

-Cd into "client" and type "npm install" and then "npm start" - this starts the client app
+CD into "client" and type "npm install" and then "npm start" - this starts the client app

 CD into "server" and type "npm install" and then " Node server.js" to start the server
 *******************************